 2. Physical damage insurance.

 Physical damage coverage is the towing insurance that can take care of repairing or replacing your tow truck or wrecker if it’s damaged.
 It’ll help you get your truck back on the road ASAP if something happens to it.

 The two main parts of physical damage insurance are:

 - Collision coverage: This can take care of the expenses of repairing or replacing your truck if you get into an accident or collide with something.

 - Comprehensive coverage: Comprehensive coverage can pay to repair or replace your tow truck if it’s damaged by something other than a collision.
 Comprehensive insurance often covers losses like fire, animal strikes, falling objects (i.e. trees), and vandalism.
 It can also cover theft if your truck is stolen.

 This coverage is important because your liability insurance will not pay to repair your tow truck if it gets damaged.
 To protect your investment in your vehicles, physical damage insurance is a good idea.
 It ensures that you’ll be able to get your tow truck back to work as soon as possible.

 (If you live in Texas or Virginia, this is what you would know as storage location insurance.)

 Garagekeepers insurance covers your customers’ cars if you ever have them in your care, custody, or control.
-For example, if you store clients’ cars on your premises for any length of time, you would have care, custody, and control of the vehicles.
+For example, if you store clients’ cars on your premises.
 You’re responsible for that customer’s car, so if it gets damaged while it’s in your care…Well, you can see where this is going.
 You could be on the hook.